 and was PI for the International Detection and Attribution Group until 2010, and am now on its steering group.

 Ph.
 D. Students

 Carla Roesch, using machine learning methods to detect aerosol influences

-Emma Yule on detection and GloSAT
+Emma Yule on extremes in early records, and GloSAT

-James Fulton on modes of climate variability;
+James Fulton on use of machine learning methods to detect modes of climate variability;

 Simone Morak on changes in temperature extremes, graduated

 Carley Iles on effect of volcanic eruptions on precipitation, graduated